HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/firmware_update_failure.md

-# HPE Slingshot 200Gbps NIC firmware update failures
+# HPE Slingshot CXI NIC firmware update failures

-If a 200Gbps NIC firmware update fails, a failure code is printed in the kernel log:
+If a 200Gbps or 400Gbps NIC firmware update fails, a failure code is printed in the kernel log:

 ```screen
 [55777.130299] cxi_ss1 0000:21:00.0: cxi0[hsn0] Firmware flashing failed: 0x84